bookofproofs/bookofproofs.github.io/_sources/history/19th-century/reidemeister.md

 * After he went to Marburg, Reidemeister's interests became almost exclusively philosophy, the foundations of mathematics and the history of mathematics.
 * Reidemeister spent the two years 1948-50 at the Institute for Advanced Study at Princeton in the United States.
 * In 1955 Reidemeister left Marburg when he was appointed to the University of Göttingen.
-* In Göttingen, both Reidemeister's own health and that of his wife began to deteriorate.

 Born 13 October 1893, Brunswick, Germany.
 Died 8 July 1971, Göttingen, Germany.